Canada Research Chairs at the University of Toronto

 The attached CRC program utilization table outlines the number of chair allocations at U of T, how many are filled with the names and term dates for each CRC, the types of flex moves used and unfilled allocations.

-U of T CRCs from the Four Designated Groups
+U of T CRCs from the Federally Designated Groups

 |Canada Research Chairs at U of T & Affiliated Hospitals